The 2023 Updated AGS Beers Criteria®

 To lower the chance of medication-related problems:

-- Ask what side effects your medications can cause, and watch for them.
-If you think you may be having a bad reaction to a medication, or if you think a medication is not working, tell your healthcare provider as soon as possible.
-However, don’t stop taking a medication without first checking with a healthcare professional.
+- Ask what side effects your medications can cause and watch for them.
+Report any bad reactions or ineffective medications to your healthcare provider as soon as possible.
+Don’t stop taking a medication without first checking with the provider.

-- Talk with your healthcare provider if a medication you are taking is in the AGS Beers Criteria® .
-Ask if there might be a safer or more effective alternative.
-Keep in mind that if a medication you take is on the AGS Beers Criteria®, it still may be a reasonable choice for you.
-The way you respond to a medication or medications can differ from the way other people respond to it.
-Medications included in the AGS Beers Criteria® are “potentially inappropriate,” but can be reasonable choices for some older adults.
+- Talk with your healthcare professional if a medication you are taking is in the AGS Beers Criteria® .
+Ask if there might be a safer or more effective choice.
+If a medication you take is on the AGS Beers Criteria®, it still may be a reasonable choice for you.
+The way you respond to medications can differ from the way other older adults do.

-This summary is from the full report titled American Geriatrics Society 2019 Updated AGS Beers Criteria® for Potentially Inappropriate Medication Use in Older Adults
+This summary is from the full report titled American Geriatrics Society 2023 Updated AGS Beers Criteria® for Potentially Inappropriate Medication Use in Older Adults.